 - Logistics Supervisor

-In 2016, there was an estimated number of 148,700 jobs in the United States for Logistician.
+There were about 148,700 jobs for Logistician in 2016 (in the United States).
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Logistician by 2026.
-There will be an estimated 15,600 positions for Logistician per year.
+Due to new job openings and attrition, there will be an average of 15,600 job openings in this field each year.

 The states with the most job growth for Logistician are Nevada, Utah, and Florida.
 Watch out if you plan on working in Washington, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.